Dr. Merry Lynn Morris

-Merry Lynn Morris MFA, PhD, is the Interim Chair for the Dance Program and a faculty member.
-She holds a Master of Fine Arts degree in Dance Performance and Choreography and a PhD in Dance Studies.
-Dr. Morris has served on the faculty of the USF dance program since 1998 focusing in both teaching and research.
+Merry Lynn Morris MFA, PhD, is a dance educator, researcher and choreographer.
+She has been invested in the field of dance education for more than twenty years and holds two terminal degrees in dance – an MFA degree in Dance Performance and Choreography and a PhD in Dance Studies.
+She is a regular presenter at regional, national and international dance conferences, a reviewer for multiple key dance journals in the field and has a wide variety of published work.
+She has served in faculty positions at the University of Tampa and University of South Florida, and as an invited guest teacher/choreographer for many dance organizations/institutions.
+Dr. Morris is currently a professor in the USF dance program and has served on the faculty since 1998.
+She has also served in roles as Assistant Director and Interim Chair.
 Courses include: Dance Improvisation, Dance Kinesiology, Research in Dance, Laban Movement Analysis, Ballet Technique, and Dance Conditioning.
-Her background experience in dance includes extensive classical ballet training expanded by undergraduate (USF alum.) and graduate study in various contemporary dance techniques/styles and other dance forms.
+Her background experience in dance includes extensive classical ballet training expanded by undergraduate and graduate study in various contemporary dance techniques/styles and other dance forms.
 Morris's professional performance background includes performance and study with the Tampa Ballet and Dance Theatre of Florida.

 Dr. Morris applies her movement expertise in novel and diverse ways, pursuing interdisciplinary endeavors that yield innovative products.
 Her interdisciplinary work includes disability studies, design, architecture, engineering, and health sciences.
-She began exploring the area of integrated/inclusive dance in 2002, and as caregiver to a disabled father over a 21 year period, her interest and awareness in disability needs has been ever-present.
 Morris is active in the dance and disability community at local, regional, national and international levels through teaching, research, leadership and activism.
+Her interests were fueled by working with dancers with disabilities choreographically beginning in 2002 and being a caregiver to her disabled father over a 21-year period.
 She collaborates frequently with Arts4All Florida, a statewide arts and disability organization, and serves in Dance/USA’s Deaf and Disability Affinity Group.

-She has earned five U.S. Patents and her research scholarship appears in the Journal of Technology and Innovation, Medical Problems of Performing Artists, Journal of Humanities in Rehabilitation, Research in Dance Education, Medical Science Educator, Physical Medicine and Rehabilitation (PM&R) and the Journal of Dance Education.
+She has earned five U.S. Patents and her research scholarship appears in journals such as the Journal of Technology and Innovation, Medical Problems of Performing Artists, Research in Dance Education, and Physical Medicine and Rehabilitation (PM&R).

-Dr. Morris’ other interdisciplinary work includes spearheading dance medicine/science initiatives at USF and teaching in the Arts in Health program with the Contemporary Art Museum and USF Health.
-Recent book publication: Perspectives in Performing Arts Medicine Practice: A Multidisciplinary Approach.
+Dr. Morris’ other interdisciplinary work includes spearheading dance medicine/science initiatives, coordinating the Dance Medicine and Science Certificate Program, and serving in the USF Performing Arts Medicine Collaborative.
+Morris is co-editor and author in the book, Perspectives in Performing Arts Medicine Practice: A Multidisciplinary Approach.

 For more information also see: https://usf.academia.edu/MerryMorris.